Origins of complexity in the rheology of Soft Earth suspensions: Results

-\section{Developing a generic constitutive relation}
+\subsection{Developing a generic constitutive relation}

 The dimensionless Bingham model that we previously developed for weakly cohesive debris-flow slurries \cite{kostynick2022rheology} has the form $\tau^\star = 1 + \Gamma$, where the dimensionless shear stress is $\tau^\star \equiv \tau/\tau_y$, and the dimensionless viscous stress $\Gamma \equiv \eta\dot{\gamma}/\tau_y$ is the inverse Bingham number.
-Note that $\Gamma$ can also be interpreted as a dimensionless shear rate $\Gamma = t_{\mu} \dot{\gamma}$, where $t_{\mu} \equiv \eta/\tau_y$ is a material relaxation timescale \cite{coussot1995structural}.
-In this model, elastic deformation produces a constant $\tau = \tau_y$ at low $\dot{\gamma}$, while viscous dissipation $\eta \dot{\gamma}$ becomes dominant for large $\dot{\gamma}$.
-The abrupt transition from solid to viscous-flow states in this model corresponds to a brittle yielding behavior expected for frictional or highly annealed materials (Fig. 1c).
-We found that the effective viscosity $\eta$ followed the rheology of dense granular suspensions, i.e., $\eta$ depends on the distance from jamming, $\eta = \eta(\Delta \phi)$, where $\Delta \phi \equiv \phi_m - \phi$ and $\phi_m$ is a material-dependent jamming fraction \cite{kostynick2022rheology}.
+Note that viscosity is defined as $\eta \equiv \tau/\dot{\gamma}$.
+We point out that $\Gamma$ can also be interpreted as a dimensionless shear rate $\Gamma = t_{\mu} \dot{\gamma}$, where $t_{\mu} \equiv \eta_{eff}/\tau_y$ is a material rearrangement timescale \cite{coussot1995structural}.
+In this model, elastic deformation produces a constant $\tau = \tau_y$ at low $\dot{\gamma}$, while viscous dissipation $\eta_{eff}\dot{\gamma}$ becomes dominant for large $\dot{\gamma}$.
+The abrupt transition from elastic to viscous-flow states in this model corresponds to a brittle yielding behavior expected for frictional or highly annealed materials (Fig. 1c).
+In our earlier work, we found that the effective viscosity of the (soil + water) slurries, $\eta_{eff}$, followed the rheology of dense granular suspensions; i.e., $\eta_{eff}$ depends on the distance from jamming, $\eta_{eff} = \eta(\Delta \phi)$, where $\Delta \phi \equiv \phi_m - \phi$ and $\phi_m$ is a material-dependent jamming fraction \cite{kostynick2022rheology}.
 The yield stress was also found to be a function of the distance from jamming.
-This model cannot describe clay-rich suspensions, however, that exhibit ductile yielding (Fig. 1).
-Caggioni suggested a generic constitutive relation for soft glassy materials: $\tau^\star = 1 + (t_{\mu} \dot{\gamma})^{1/2} + \eta\dot{\gamma}/\tau_y$, where the three terms on the right hand side are elastic, plastic and viscous dissipation, respectively \cite{caggioni2020variations}.
-The value $n=1/2$ was chosen as the typical plastic yielding exponent for amorphous solids, and $t_{\mu}$ is a material-specific relaxation time or, equivalently, $1/t_{\mu}$ is a critical strain rate for yielding \cite{lin1999links,domenech2015rheology}.
-Their model was validated against experiments of various yield-stress fluids.
+This model cannot describe clay-rich suspensions, however, that exhibit ductile yielding (Fig. 1b).
+Caggioni et al. \cite{caggioni2020variations} suggested a generic constitutive relation for soft glassy materials: